Yield & Fee Flows

 Yield originates from Tharwa's actively managed portfolio, which includes:

-• Sukuk and Shariah-compliant fixed-income (in designated vaults)
+* **Sukuk and faith-aligned fixed-income** (in designated vaults, not yet certified)

-• Global market assets like Sukuk, real estate, gold, and oil
+* **Global market assets** like real estate, gold, and oil

 The Confluence Engine dynamically adjusts exposure across these asset classes to optimize for real-world yield while minimizing tail risk.